goreleaser/goreleaser/www/docs/customization/homebrew.md

 end
 ```

+!!! info
-**Important**: Note that GoReleaser does not generate a valid
+    Note that GoReleaser does not generate a valid homebrew-core formula.
-homebrew-core formula.
     The generated formulas are meant to be published as
     [homebrew taps](https://docs.brew.sh/Taps.html), and in their current
     form will not be accepted in any of the official homebrew repositories.